 If you get caught driving over the speed limit, the courts can fine you and ‘endorse’ your driving licence with penalty points once you’re convicted of the speeding offence.

-If you build up 12 or more penalty points within a 3-year period, you can be disqualified from driving.
-You can receive penalty points for other driving offences, for example, drink-driving or eating whilst driving.
 Here is a breakdown of the different types of speeding offence, which all carry 3 to 6 potential points, depending on the severity of the offence:

 - Code SP10 – exceeding goods vehicle speed limits

 - Code SP20 – exceeding the speed limit for the type of vehicle (excluding goods and passenger vehicles)

 - Code SP30 – exceeding the statutory speed limit on a public road

 - Code SP40 – exceeding passenger vehicle speed limit

 - Code SP50 – exceeding the motorway speed limit

 If you’re pulled over for speeding then it’s at the discretion of the police officer, no matter how much over the speed limit you were driving.
 They will either issue you with a verbal warning, a Fixed Penalty Notice or a court summons.
 You may also be prosecuted for dangerous driving, so remember it’s not just your speed you have to worry about when on the roads.

 If you’ve been caught by a speed camera you will be notified with 14 days.
 You’ll either be sent a Notice of Intended Prosecution or a Section 172 notice which will ask you who was driving the car.
 Remember to return the Section 172 notice within 28 days or you will be summoned to court.

 You can find more information about speeding laws and punishments on the government’s website: https://www.gov.uk/browse/driving.